SokratisPapadopoulos/Business-Request-from-Sales-Management/README.md

 - ###### Step 6.

+For Quality assurance I checked my results in the excel just to make sure that I don't have any discrepancies with the source streams.

+- ###### Step 7.

 The Dashboards

 Create sales management dashboard with one page which works as a dashboard and overview, with two other pages focused on combining tables for necessary details and visualizations to show sales over time, per customers and per products.